 where

-and $z_{i}^{(k)}, u_{i}^{(k)}$ are the state and control variable at iteration $k$, respectively. and These properties are identical to the properties for the \textit{GEORCE}-algorithm in \citep{georce}, and therefore the proof for global convergence for the \textit{GEORCE} algorithm also holds for \textit{ProbGEORCE}. \end{proof}
+and $z_{s}^{(k)}, u_{s}^{(k)}$ are the state and control variables in iteration $k$, respectively.
+These properties are identical to the properties for the \textit{GEORCE}-algorithm in \citep{georce}, and therefore the proof for global convergence for the \textit{GEORCE} algorithm also holds for \textit{ProbGEORCE}. \end{proof}

-\begin{proposition}[Local Quadratic Convergence] \textit{ProbGEORCE} in algorithm~\ref{al:prob_georce} has under the same assumptions as in \citep{georce} local quadratic convergence in the sense of \citep{georce}, i.e. if the regularized energy functional has a strongly unique (local) minimum point $y^{*}$ and locally $\alpha^{*}=1$, i.e. no line-search, then \textit{ProbGEORCE} has locally quadratic convergence, i.e.
+\begin{proposition}[Local Quadratic Convergence] \textit{ProbGEORCE} in algorithm~\ref{al:prob_georce} has under the same assumptions as in \citep{georce} local quadratic convergence in the sense of \citep{georce}, s.e. if the regularized energy functional has a strongly unique (local) minimum point $x^{*}$ and locally $\alpha^{*}=1$, i.e., no line-search, then \textit{ProbGEORCE} has locally quadratic convergence, i.e.

 \end{proposition} \begin{proof} From eq.~\ref{eq:global_conv_cond} the first order Taylor approximation for the regularized energy functional is